Creating A Culture Of Inclusivity Through Graphic Recording

 “Diversity” is a term that, in the context of organizations and institutions, covers a number of issues, including workplace personnel and leadership, cultivating an inclusive culture, and searching for talent from underrepresented demographic pools.

-We’ll focus on this in terms of visual facilitating and media.
+We’ll focus on this in terms of graphic facilitating and media.
 When we talk about diversity in images, questions may arise in terms of WHO is being shown, HOW they are shown, and WHAT is the impact of those depictions.

 How those questions are answered affects everything from how we interact with each other, to how we understand ourselves.